 She continued her repetitions to the soft music, glancing at the six other girls in leotards, counting to themselves over their breaths.
 All of them were black-haired, tiny, dark-eyed, and undoubtedly Japanese.
 Third lesson in, they had gotten used her to presence and had almost fully stopped boring their eyes into her western body.
 "Gaijin," they all had tilted and whispered to each other when she first arrived.
 She was 1/8 Japanese, from her father's side, but a gaikokujin foreigner in all respects.
 1/8 Japanese, ½ French, some British, Irish, Italian, one-hundred percent American born.

 As an army brat, she was dragged all around the United States and world with her father and mother.
 Her parents did something with security, communications, language, blah blah.
-She had never bothered to learn so she wouldn't have to explain to other people.
+Government security clearance stuff that her parents glossed over.
+They probably never really told her the whole truth about their work anyway.

 The move to Japan was a surprise when she was told after she had returned from her ballet practice on some insignificant Tuesday.
 Surprise in the most extreme definition of the word.
 Her parents had been so calm about the whole damn thing, overestimating their daughter's indifference.